Critical Comments Flow Freely from Parents

 - "Don't lie to me."

-After reflecting on the situation, she realized the attention she was giving him for his screaming was actually encouraging him to do it more often.
+After reflecting on the situation, she realized the attention she was giving him for his screaming was encouraging him to do it more often.
 This was the opposite of what she wanted!
 Her new plan was to periodically go find him when he wasn't screaming and compliment him on his behavior.
 She also decided to ignore his screams of frustration.
 This new approach worked far better!

 Paying Attention to Good Behavior